License GuideSOC 11-9032

 Read more

-School principals need continuing education to renew their licenses.
-Your state sets the specific hours required and which topics you must cover, often including ethics and state education law.
-Check your state's principal licensing board for exact requirements.
+School principals must complete continuing education to renew their licenses.
+Your state requires a specific number of CE hours each renewal cycle.
+Topics typically include ethics and state education law.
+Check your state's principal board for exact hour requirements and approved course subjects.

 Is This For You